TheThingsIndustries/lorawan-stack-docs/doc/content/reference/interop-repository/_index.md

 scheme: 'https'                          # URL scheme.
 Defaults to https
 fqdn: 'thethings.example'                # FQDN of the Join Server
 port: 443                                # port to connect at.
 Defaults to 443
-protocol: 'BI1.0'                        # Backend Interfaces protocol to use (one of BI1.0 or BI1.1)
+protocol: 'BI1.0'                        # Backend Interfaces protocol to use (BI1.0 or BI1.1)
 paths:                                   # custom URI paths to use for various requests.
 Defaults to /
   join: 'some/path'                      # the URI path to use for JoinReq
   rejoin: 'some/other/path'              # the URI path to use for RejoinReq